Mamtesh2001/LGM-Data-Science-/README.md

 Logistic Regression
 metrics
 train_test_split We are making accuracy and prediction in Iris project through Iris Dataset.
 This is easy and understable for machine learning staters( Naive ).

+3 Music Recommendation System

+The basic idea of this project is to recommend music using computer vision through a convolutional neural network.
+The network is first trained as a classifier with the labels being the 8 different genres of songs from the dataset.
+The trained network is then modified by discarding the softmax layer i.e. creating a new model which works as an encoder.